Independent contracting in the United States

 An independent contractor is a person, business, or corporation that provides goods or services under a written contract or a verbal agreement.
 Unlike employees, independent contractors do not work regularly for an employer but work as required, when they may be subject to law of agency.
 Independent contractors are usually paid on a freelance basis.
 Contractors often work through a limited company or franchise, which they themselves own, or may work through an umbrella company.

 In the United States, any company or organization engaged in a trade or business that pays more than $600 to an independent contractor in one year is required to report this to the Internal Revenue Service (IRS) as well as to the contractor, using Form 1099-NEC.
 This form includes the money paid, contractor's name, social security number, address, phone number, and an indicator about the existence of foreign bank accounts; independent contractors do not have income taxes withheld like employees.
+The form has also led to use of the phrase "1099 workers" or "the 1099 economy" to refer to the independent contractors themselves.